Learning to Solve Constrained Bilevel Control Co-Design Problems: Experiments

 The upper-level problem \eqref{eq:twotank_UL} seeks to optimize the design of such a system in terms of its overall cost $\mathcal{L}(\bm{y},\bm{z}) \coloneqq \bm{v}^T \bm{y}$, treating the inlet and outlet valve coefficients $\bm{y} = [y_1, y_2]$ as free design parameters.
 A feasible design demands that upper and lower bounds on each element of $\bm{y}$ are satisfied per \eqref{eq:twotank_bounds}.
-Additionally, the end-state condition \eqref{eq:twotank_LL_discrete_ref} is promoted to the upper level as a coupling constraint \eqref{eq:twotank_UL_endpt} as described in Section \ref{sec:LowerLevelConstraints}.
+Additionally, the parametric end-state constraint \eqref{eq:twotank_LL_discrete_ref} is duplicated at the upper level in \eqref{eq:twotank_UL_endpt} to emphasize its coupling role.
 The full reformulation per Section \ref{sec:LowerLevelConstraints} is detailed in Appendix \ref{app:TT}.
 The initial condition is $\bm{x}^{0}=\bm{0}$.
-Taken together, the coupled problems (\ref{eq:twotank_UL}, \ref{eq:twotank_LL_discrete}) seek to find the parameters $\bm{y}$ which yield the minimal-cost system design that can be controlled to state $\bm{p}$ by time $T$ under its control policy \eqref{eq:twotank_LL_discrete}.
+Taken together, the coupled problems (\ref{eq:twotank_UL}, \ref{eq:twotank_LL_discrete}) seek the parameters $\bm{y}$ which yield the minimal-cost system design that can be controlled to state $\bm{p}$ by time $T$ under its control policy \eqref{eq:twotank_LL_discrete}.
 In this experiment, our model $\hat{\cB}_{\theta}$ is trained to perform a fast and accurate approximation to this design problem for any such scenario specified by a given $\bm{p} \in [0,1]$.
-Note that in the notation of Section \ref{sec:Setting}, we have $\bm{z} \coloneqq (\bm{x},\bm{u})$.
+In the notation of Section \ref{sec:Setting}, $\bm{z} \coloneqq (\bm{x},\bm{u})$.